lkesteloot/unsong/unsong.md

 “He definitely doesn’t count,” said Gabriel.

-“But…what are you guys doing?
+“But... what are you guys doing?
 Sataniel only took a third of the angels with him to the inner core.
 Even if that Thamiel guy was able to turn every single one of them against God, you still outnumber him two to one.”

 Gabriel coughed awkwardly.
-“He would use…strategems.
+“He would use... strategems.
 He would say ‘I am going to attack you from the north,’ and then attack us from the south.
 It was unfair.”

 “And then when we finally figured out what he was doing,” added Michael, “He would say ‘I am going to attack you from the north,’ and then [i]actually[/i] attack us from the north.
 It was very unfair.”